-10.6.2.1.2 If there are 99 entries or less in the Open Futurity, the 20 highest scoring horses will advance to the Open finals.
+- 10.6.2.1.1 Go-round monies for the preliminaries will be paid as specified in the Terms and Conditions. - 10.6.2.1.2 If there are 99 entries or less in the Open Futurity, the 20 highest scoring horses will advance to the Open finals.
 If there are 100 entries or more in the Open Futurity, the 25 highest scoring horses will advance to the Open finals.
-Ties for the final place will also advance.

-10.6.2.1.3 If there are 50 entries or less in the Open Futurity, prize money will be paid 1st through 15th place; 51 through 110 entries will pay the top 20 horses; 111 entries and up will pay 25 places.

-10.6.2.1.4 Each Finalist will be assessed a finals fee.

-10.6.2.2 Intermediate Open - open to any rider who is not on the top 30 Open rider listing; based on Open money won in the past three years at any NRCHA approved Limited Age Events and is not on the top 12 Non Pro rider listings; based on Open and Non Pro money won in the past three years at any NRCHA approved Limited Age Events.
+Ties for the final place will also advance. - 10.6.2.1.3 If there are 50 entries or less in the Open Futurity, prize money will be paid 1st through 15th place; 51 through 110 entries will pay the top 20 horses; 111 entries and up will pay 25 places.
+10.6.2.1.4 Each Finalist will be assessed a finals fee. - 10.6.2.2 Intermediate Open open to any rider who is not on the top 20 Open rider listing; based on Open money won in the past three years at any NRCHA approved Limited Age Events and is not on the top 12 Non Pro rider listings; based on Open and Non Pro money won in the past three years at any NRCHA approved Limited Age Events.
 To be eligible to compete in this division, contestants must have a valid LAE Intermediate Open designation on their membership card and a current application on file in the office.